aklivity/zilla-docs/src/reference/config/telemetry/events.md

 ### Catalog Errors

+> FILE_NOT_FOUND :location

+No file was found at the specified location.

 > REMOTE_ACCESS_REJECTED :method :url :status

 A remote access error happened in the schema registry catalog.

-### Filesystem Errors

-> FILE_NOT_FOUND :location

-No file was found at the specified location.

 ### Guard Errors